emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 certificates.
 TLS renegotiation indications defined in RFC 5746
 {{RFC5746}} MUST be supported.

+Use of TLS-PSK is NOT RECOMMENDED.
+TEAP has not been designed to work with TLS-PSK, and no use-cases, security analyses, or implementations have been done.
+TLS-PSK may work (or not) with TEAP, depending on the status of a particular implementation, and it therefore not useful to deploy it.

 The EAP server initiates the TEAP conversation with an EAP request containing a TEAP/Start packet.
 This packet includes a set Start (S) bit, the TEAP version as specified in [](#version-negotiation), and an authority